greim/gen/src/chapters/07-recursion.md

 ## Adding recursion to a generator: attempt one

 We'll make both `Tree` and `Node` iterable, and have `Tree` delegate to its root `Node`, if it exists.
-Then the root will recursively delegate to its left and right children, if they exist, etc.
+Then the root will recursively delegate to its left and right children, if they exist, etc. How do we perform the delegation?
+Let's try using a loop:

 ```js
 class Tree {